 Even with a use case, NLG needs structured data to work.

 Are your datasets organized in ordered columns and rows?
-Current NLG solutions will require a CSV upload, so data needs to be clean and relatively consistent to get value out of this technology.
+The current NLG solution we use requires a CSV upload, so data needs to be clean and relatively consistent to get value out of this technology.

 Or, you may need to invest time into cleaning up your data before uploading it to an NLG system.

 3. Be realistic about your ROI.

 NLG solutions typically require substantial time to set up.
 You also need to pay for a solution, and likely related NLG services.
 You’ll want to take a realistic look at the technology, what it can do for you, and how much you can scale using it.